fleetdm/fleet/handbook/product.md

 All QA steps should be possible using `fleetctl preview`.
 Please refer to [docs/Contributing/Testing.md](https://fleetdm.com/docs/contributing/testing) for flows that cannot be completed using `fleetctl preview`.

 Please start the manual QA process by creating a blank GitHub issue.
-As you complete each of the flows, record a list of the bugs you encounter in this new issue.
+As you complete each flow, record a list of the bugs you encounter in this new issue.
 Each item in this list should contain one sentence describing the bug and a screenshot of the item if it is a frontend bug.

 ### Fleet UI

-For all following flows, please refer to the [permissions documentation](https://fleetdm.com/docs/using-fleet/permissions) to ensure that actions are limited to the appropriate user type.
+For all following flows, please refer to the [permissions documentation](https://fleetdm.com/docs/using-fleet/permissions) to make sure that actions are limited to the appropriate user type.
 Any users with access beyond what this document lists as available should be considered a bug and reported for either documentation updates or investigation.

 #### Set up flow

 Successfully set up `fleetctl preview` using the preview steps outlined [here](https://fleetdm.com/get-started)

-#### Login and logout flow
+#### Log in and log out flow

-Successfully logout and then login to your local Fleet.
+Successfully log out and then log in to your local Fleet.

 #### Host details page